-Soprano Samantha Hornback is a developing coloratura soprano currently based in Baltimore, Maryland.
-She has a wide range of experience, from singing and acting Girls 1 and 2 in Errolyn Wallen's ANON in the Peabody Opera Outreach program to singing Tytania in Benjamin Britten's A Midsummer Night's Dream at the Hawaii Performing Arts Festival.
-At just 26 years old, she has performed 7 leading roles in operas across the country.
+Soprano Samantha Hornback is a coloratura soprano currently based in Baltimore, Maryland.
+She has a wide range of experience, from singing and acting Girls 1 and 2 in Errolyn Wallen's ANON in the Peabody Opera Outreach program to singing Titania in Benjamin Britten's A Midsummer Night's Dream at the Hawaii Performing Arts Festival.

 On the mainstage, she has appeared most prominently as Sister Constance in Dialogues of the Carmelties (University of Arizona), Beauty in Beauty and the Beast (University of Arizona), Susanna in The Marriage of Figaro (Simpson College), the Child in The Child and the Magic Spells (Simpson College), Julie Jordan in Carousel (Simpson College), and much more.

 Samantha has also performed numerous choral works.
 She performed with the Arizona Choir in their notable presentations of Stravinsky’s Les Noces and Mendelssohn’s Elijah.
 In her undergraduate training, she had the opportunity to travel not only around the United States, but also to Europe, where she and the Madrigal Singers were able to perform in venues such as St. Mark’s Basilica in Venice, Italy.
-This fall, she begins work as the soprano section leader at Church of the Redeemer in College Park, Maryland.
+She currently works as the soprano section leader at Church of the Redeemer in College Park, Maryland.

 Samantha not only has a strong background in singing, but has multiple choreographic credits to her name.
-She has been the staff choreographer for Simpson College’s Singing Actor Camp for four years, coordinating and choreographing large group, small group, and solo performances.
+She was the staff choreographer for Simpson College’s Singing Actor Camp for four years, coordinating and choreographing large group, small group, and solo performances.
 Her dance background dates back to her childhood--she started classical training in dance at age 3 and competed for over ten years.
 Her specialties are tap and jazz.